Akuukis/LiquidHumanity/Readme.md

 Defining beneficiaries of "General model for Decision-making".
+[REVIEW]
 -------------------------------------------------------------------------------
 > Target: 500 words